 Read my audio introduction above

-Firstly, our distillery visit wasn’t going to happen.
+Firstly, our distillery visit was cancelled.
 Boat trip was planned for a Saturday and we were mid-September, almost out of season – they decided to close that day!
 Ok, well, we had two distillery visits planned already so that was fine.
 Let me explain, July and August are the main summer season for Scotland, due to the weather.
 Ironically their summer had been a wash out but come early September the sun came out and the weather was glorious during our stay on Islay.

 Sandy (Venture West) and I were on plan C by this time and our two grown up sons that had joined us, and my husband, were giving me some ribbing – where exactly were we going?
 Instinctively I had absolute faith in Sandy.
 A local, very experienced skipper, based on Jura I knew wherever we went this was going to be spectacular.
 Especially with the sun shining!